 Breeding pairs: 600,000 territories

-Magpies have a black bill, dark brown eyes and black legs and feet.
+Magpies have black heads, a strong black bill, dark brown eyes, and black legs and feet.
 Male and female magpies are similar but the female is smaller.

 Chicks are altricial and are fed by both parents.
 They fledge at 25-29 days but cannot fly very well and will remain hidden in bushes for some time.
 Magpies produce one brood a season and family units will stay close together until autumn.

 Magpies can be found all over the UK except in the Highlands of Scotland.
 You will see them in farmlands, thickets, meadows, lightly wooded areas and towns and cities including parks and gardens.